 But the Cascading Style Sheet drop shadow rule can be applied to nearly any page element and special images are not required.
 Customizing the shadow is relatively simple.
 You can control the spread and color by changing the attribute values.

 On the right is another photo of the Pike Place Market sign.
-The main difference is that the drop shadow effect is created using CSS.
+The main difference is that the drop shadow effect is created using CSS3.
 Notice that the shadow looks very similar to the one in the upper photograph.

 Various browsers tend to display drop shadows differently from each other.
 View this page with other browsers see how the effect looks.
 In this tutorial you will learn how to make adjustments for the different browsers.

-To see how a "pure" drop shadow looks, there is a blank div on the right.
+To see how a "pure" box shadow looks, there is a blank div on the right.
 It does not have a background, color, border, or other attributes other than size, and float.
 We have applied the drop shadow to it as a class.
 But the way the effect is displayed varies from browser to browser.

 On the following pages you will learn how to set up drop shadows and how to customize them for various applications.